A Curry-Howard Correspondence for Linear, Reversible Computation: First-order Isos

-Finally, our language is equipped with a rewriting system $\to$ on terms, defined in~\autoref{def:rewriting-system}, that follows a deterministic call-by-value strategy: each argument of a function is fully evaluated before applying the substitution.
+From now on, we will only consider well-typed terms.
+Our language is equipped with a rewriting system $\to$ on terms, that follows a deterministic call-by-value strategy: each argument of a function is fully evaluated before applying the $\beta$-reduction.
 This is done through the use of an evaluation context $C[]$, which consists of a term with a hole (where $C[t]$ is $C$ where the hole has been filled with $t$).
-Due to the deterministic nature of the strategy we directly obtain the unicity of the normal form.
-The evaluation of an iso applied to a value relies on pattern-matching: the argument is matched against the left-hand-side of each clause until one of them matches (written $\sigma[v] = v'$), in which case the pattern-matching, as defined in~\autoref{tab:pattern_matching}, returns a substitution $\sigma$ that sends variables to values.
-Because we ensure exhaustivity and non-overlapping (\autoref{lem:od-ok}), the pattern-matching can always occur on well-typed terms.
-The \textit{support} of a substitution $\sigma$ is defined as $\operatorname{supp}(\sigma) = \{x \mid (x \mapsto v) \in \sigma \}$.
+Due to the deterministic nature of the strategy we directly obtain the unicity of the normal forms.
+The evaluation of an iso applied to a value relies on pattern-matching, as discussed in \autoref{tab:pattern_matching}.
+Because we ensure exhaustivity and non-overlapping (\autoref{lem:od-ok}), the pattern-matching always succeeds on closed, well-typed values.